Tax Procedures for Aviation Fuel

 With the sharp increase in air traffic volume and the rapid progress of aircraft speeding up and upsizing, the aviation fuel tax has been increasing due to the expansion of airport maintenance, noise control of aircraft, safety of air transport by expansion of security facilities and control facilities In light of the urgency of securing, etc., it was established for the purpose of procuring its resources (book).

-From 1954, when civil aviation was launched, from the standpoint of promoting the protection and development of civil aviation projects,
+From 1954, when civil aviation was launched, from the standpoint of promoting the protection and development of civil aviation projects,the voluntary oil tax and local road tax for volatile oil as an aircraft fuel are converted every three years of the same law by the Tax Special Measures Law.

 The taxable property of aircraft fuel tax is aircraft fuel.
 Law 3